The Breast Crawl: Baby's First Amazing Journey

 Enjoy the Journey

 Seeing your baby do the breast crawl is a beautiful and heartwarming experience.
-Understanding and supporting this natural behavior can set the stage for a positive breastfeeding journey and strengthen your bond from the very first moments.
-As you prepare for your baby's arrival, talk to your healthcare provider about the breast crawl and consider adding it to your birth plan.
-Enjoy this magical process and the beginning of your breastfeeding adventure!
+Understanding and supporting this natural behaviour can set the stage for a positive breastfeeding journey and strengthen your bond from the very first moments.

-You're not alone; I'm here to help!
+You're not alone - I'm here to help!